 This package is Pb-free.
-The Pb-free JEDEC designator (e3) can be found on the outer packaging for this package.
+The Pb-free JEDEC designator (@3)

-Note: In the event the full Microchip part number cannot be marked on one line, it will be carried over to the next line, thus limiting the number of available characters for customer-specific information.
+In the event the full Microchip part number cannot be marked on one line, it will Note: be carried over to the next line, thus limiting the number of available characters for customer-specific information.